A boss once gave me some advice that has stuck with me for many years:

 Actionable tip: Before making a big announcement, think through who might be respond negatively.
 It’s likely you’ll find that it’s a specific group of people.
 You might want to send them a unique message explaining the why or offer something to soften the blow.

 So with those five steps, you’re ready to tackle any big announcement.
-Of course, this means that in order for you to efficiently communicate, the Community Manager must consistently be in tight communication with other departments of the team.
-They should be included in launch schedules, product development cycles, customer research campaigns and anything else that might affect how you communicate with your customers.
+Of course, this means that in order for you to efficiently communicate changes, the Community Manager must consistently be in tight communication with other departments of the team.
+They should be included in launch schedules, product development cycles, customer research campaigns and anything else that might affect how you communicate changes with your customers.